by Center for Architecture

 “I first joined the Board in 2022, and since then have been inspired by the organization’s commitment to showcasing and shaping the state of architecture and urban development in NYC and beyond,” said Norman.
 “I’m eager to continue furthering the Center for Architecture’s vision in fostering exchange and collaboration across the design, development, and policy sectors as we work together to create a more equitable, forward-thinking city.”

-In addition to these leadership transitions, the Center for Architecture also welcomes new trustees Eran Chen, AIA, Anil Kachane, and Elizabeth Kennedy, FASLA, RA.
-Chen’s term began in September 2024, and Kachane and Kennedy will begin their service in the new year.
+In addition to these leadership transitions, the Center for Architecture also welcomes new trustees Eran Chen, AIA, Anil Khachane, and Elizabeth J. Kennedy, FASLA, RA.
+Chen’s term began in September 2024, and Khachane and Kennedy will begin their service in the new year.

 Since establishing ODA in 2007, Founder and Director Eran Chen, AIA, has earned a reputation for mold-breaking designs that will deliver a better urban future.
 Having completed more than 50 buildings in just over a decade, he has become one of the most prolific architects in New York.
 Chen’s work has been widely published around the world and recognized by the AIA, the Society of American Registered Architects, and others.
 He is an Adjunct Professor at both Columbia University and New York University and has long been engaged with Center for Architecture programming.